JoshuaShengFreestar/scala-api/readme.md

 It was built with the Scala Play framework and the deck of cards api at https://www.deckofcardsapi.com, as well as the MongoDB Scala Driver.

+### How to use:

+This API is designed to generate and interpret a hand of n cards according the rules of Poker.
+For those unfamiliar with poker, a poker hand consists of 5 cards, with some hands containing special patterns being stronger than others.

+For the purpose of this API, only a couple hands are relevant:

+- High Card: A hand with no other special patterns, the highest card is compared.
+- Pair/Triple(Set)/Quads: A hand with 2/3/4 of the same value of card.
+- Straight: A hand with 5 cards in consecutive order (eg. Ace, 2, 3, 4, 5)
+- Flush: A hand with 5 cards, all of the same suit.
+- Full house: A hand with a triple and a pair

+The API then generates an object with the hand and fields for each of the poker hand types.
+For the special pattern fields (Straight, Flush, and Full house), The API iterates through the set of n cards and detects if a hand of 5 cards with the special pattern listed above is present and adds it as an attribute.
+For the Pairs/Triples/Quads field, it counts the number of Pairs/Triples/Quads, allowing each card to be used only once.
+For the high card field, it outputs the highest card in the hand.

 ### Installation:
 - Clone this git repo into a folder.
 - Navigate inside the folder with this repo and run the command `sbt run` in the terminal